maplibre/maplibre/AI_POLICY.md

 **MapLibre welcomes AI-assisted contributions.
 Contributions the author cannot explain or has not verified are not welcome, regardless of how they were produced.**

 MapLibre's policy on AI generated contributions is that contributors are permitted to use artificial intelligence tools to produce contributions.
 However, contributors are responsible for their contributions, and must ensure their quality.
-Contributors must also ensure consistency with all relevant copyright, intellectual property, and licensing restrictions.

 ## Why this policy exists